Tamela Mann

-Tamela Jean Mann (née Johnson; born June 9, 1966) is an American gospel singer, songwriter, and actress.
-Mann began her career as a singer with the gospel group Kirk Franklin and the Family.
-She was a featured soloist on several tracks while with Franklin's group, including "Now Behold the Lamb", and "Lean on Me", the latter of which also included Mary J. Blige, Crystal Lewis, R. Kelly, and Bono.
+Tamela Jean Mann (née Johnson; born June 9, 1966) is an American gospel singer and actress.
+She began her career as a singer with the gospel group Kirk Franklin and the Family.
+Mann was a primary vocalist on several tracks while with Franklin's group, including "Now Behold the Lamb", and "Lean on Me", the latter of which also included Mary J. Blige, Crystal Lewis, R Kelly and Bono.
 She began her solo career by releasing the albums Gotta Keep Movin (2005), and The Master Plan (2009).